 After a morning of sightseeing, we had worked up quite an appetite.
 After our tour, we headed back to Piazza Bra to sit in the piazza at one of the restaurants lining the square and have a leisurely lunch.
 We chose to dine at Bistrot Mamma Mia and it was your quintessential Italian lunch.
 We started with Aperol Spritz (aperol and prosecco), which is drunk before a meal as an aperitif (to get the appetite ready).
 We dined on caprese salads and delicious plates of pasta, all while people watching from the outdoor tables, over looking the square and the Colosseum.
 Truly a fitting end to a wonderful day in Verona!

 I love Roman cities, and could have spent more time wandering around.
+PRO-TIP: Wear comfy shoes, you will be doing ALOT of walking!
 We did window shop through Louis Vuitton and down Via Giuseppe Mazzini.
 I’m sure Verona would be a great place to stay for a night, and take in another meal or two, all the restaurants looked delicious.
 But Verona was the perfect spot for a day trip, or maybe a layover as you make your way from one larger city to another.
 I am so glad we had the opportunity to visit.

 Have you been to Verona?
 Did a visit to Juliet’s statue really make you lucky in love?